JavaScript-Universe/JavaScript-Manager-Luke/README.md

 This is Lion Luke's version of the JavaScript Universe Manager Discord Bot.

 ## About
-**JavaScript Manager** is the official discord bot of the JavaScript Universe, that out moderators and managers use to maintain peace within the community.
+**JavaScript Manager** is the official discord bot of the JavaScript Universe, that our moderators and managers use to maintain peace within the community.
 You have probably seen this bot in the [Javascript Universe Discord Server](https://discord.gg/KBfTgpx) as it plays music, handles moderation, uses canned messages, sends announcements, has a ton of utility commands, and so much more.

 ## Setup Instructions:
 - Fork this repository